Signed in as:

 The school administration will appoint a hostel teacher, who also teaches at the same school, to tutor the students.
 The teacher will provide additional lessons in the morning and evening and assist students with their homework.
 Additionally, a cook/caregiver will be required to help manage the hostel effectively.
 The project budget covers the stipend for the cook/caregiver.

-The Shree Pipal Bhanjyang Secondary School will design and contract for the construction of the required facility improvements.
+The Shree Pipal Bhanjyang Secondary School has developed a design for the hostel and for the construction of the required facility improvements.
 Once improvements are complete, the following actions will be taken:

 Monitoring and evaluation of the project will be important to assure that the project is successful.
 Regularly tracking the progress of students through academic performance, health status, and personal development will be performed.
 In addition,